lux-org/lux-widget/CONTRIBUTING.md

 sh install_lab.sh
 ```

-Uou can rebuild by running this command in the `lux-widget/` folder:
+You can rebuild by running this command in the `lux-widget/` folder:

 ```bash
 jupyter labextension install